developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/faq/index.md

 -----

-### Q: Why do my apps display Application Not Responding (ANR) message so often?
+### Q: Why do my apps display Application Not Responding (ANR) messages so often?

 A: ANR errors occur when the main UI thread of an app is blocked for a long period of time; the exact timeout period varies by Android version.
-To avoid ANRs during drawn-out sections of an app, a good coding practice is to code long-term tasks into background or worker threads instead of using the app's main thread.
+To avoid ANRs during drawn-out sections of an app, **a good coding practice is to code long-term tasks into background or worker threads instead of using the app's main thread**.

 **Helpful links**: